sophi890/PM_COVID_ecoinference/README.md

-# Ecological Bias: Air pollution and COVID-19 mortality in the United States
+# Combining aggregate and individual-level data to estimate individual-level associations between air pollution and COVID-19 mortality in the United States

 This is the data repository for public available code and data to reproduce analyses in S.M.
-Woodward\*, X. Wu\*, Z. Hou, D. Mork, D. Braun, F. Dominici, 2022.
+Woodward\*, D. Mork\*, X. Wu, Z. Hou, D. Braun, F. Dominici, 2022.
 Combining aggregate and individual-level data to estimate individual-level associations between air pollution and COVID-19 mortality in the United States.

 See [here](https://github.com/wxwx1993/PM_COVID/tree/master) for the previous analysis, Wu, X., Nethery, R. C., Sabath, M. B., Braun, D. and Dominici, F., 2020.
 Air pollution and COVID-19 mortality in the United States: Strengths and limitations of an ecological regression analysis.
 Science advances, 6(45), p.eabd4049.